Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 Lenco L75

-Bicycle trip to Switzerland (1400 km round trip) to buy my first turntable, a Lenco L75... already the Swiss turntables!
+I took a bicycle trip to Switzerland (1400 km round trip) to buy my first turntable, a Lenco L75... already, Swiss turntables!

 Quad 405

-First professional involvement in Hi-Fi: invited by a friend who said I would "have fun", I become an audio consultant in a store (Mafioly, in Lausanne).
+This was my first professional involvement in Hi-Fi.
+Invited by a friend who said I would "have fun", I became an audio consultant in a store (Mafioly, in Lausanne).

-I refuse to sell the bad quality "rack systems" pushed by the management, and I order for my customers brands not endorsed by the company (Alpage, Nakamichi, Revox, Quad, MacIntosh, Cabasse, IMF, Thorens).
-The manager takes a year to fire me because I bring them the best turnover, but the pressure from colleagues who want their commissions on bad products becomes too strong:) That year, some nicknamed them "Mafiosy". .. the passion of youth :)
+I refused to sell the bad quality "rack systems" pushed by the management, and I ordered brands not endorsed by the company (Alpage, Nakamichi, Revox, Quad, McIntosh, Cabasse, IMF, Thorens) for my customers.
+The manager took a year to fire me because I brought them the best turnover, but pressure from colleagues who wanted their commissions on bad products became too strong.
+That year, some nicknamed them "Mafiosy". .. the passion of youth :)

 Nagra IV-S

-Discovery of binaural sound recording thanks to my new mentor Philippe Zumbrunn (Nagra IV-S, Neumann DN89, listening on MacIntosh and ESS AMT Monitor) in his "wonderful attic", a real museum of high fidelity.
+I discovered binaural sound recording thanks to my new mentor Philippe Zumbrunn (Nagra IV-S, Neumann DN89, listening on McIntosh and ESS AMT Monitor) in his "wonderful attic", a real museum of high fidelity.

 An experience that marked me for life...